pd-rs/crank/README.md

 In order to include assets like images, crank optionally reads a Crank.toml file with lists of files to include in the .pdx directory.
 See the wrapper repository for an example.

-Crank is only regularly tested on Mac, but has worked on Windows in the past.
+Crank is only regularly tested on Mac, but has worked on Windows and Linux in the past.